yaoman1324/yaoman1324.github.io/_pages/2_research.md

 * **Yao, Man**.
 “Persistence of the Gender Frame: Gender Perceptions of Ambiguous Chinese Names in the United States.”

 * **Yao, Man**, Claudia Buchmann, and Zhen Wang. “ 'He literally knows everything': Users’ Gender Perceptions of ChatGPT on Twitter"

-* Buchmann, Claudia, Rachel Dwyer, and **Man Yao**.
-“The Deepening Gender Divide in Credentials 2008-2020: Trends, Sources and Implications”

 * **Yao, Man** and Claudia Buchmann.
 “The Gender Divide in Gaming and Career Aspirations in Computing: A Cross-national Analysis.”